 Filament outputs with an emission control loop are available for use with X-ray tubes.
 Generally, filament outputs are in the range of 3V - 10V, at currents up to 5A.
-A floating AC filament is provided.
-The filament on a standard DXM100 Module is calibrated to 5a@10V using either a 10ft High Voltage .
+Both floating AC and grounded DC filaments are available.
+The filament on a standard DXM Module is calibrated to 5A@10V using either a 10ft High Voltage cable for floating filament or 10ft of 18awg wire for grounded filament